jrg94/EECS398/README.md

 * Implemented unlink button for deleting locks (will need to implement this fully on the arduino side as well)
 * Removed save button in popup - saving is handled through hitting return
 * Moved and resized lock tiles so they fill about have the screen and begin at the top of the screen

+#### 3/25/16
+* Wrote a bit of Arduino code that signals two pins (independently) to drive our lock
+* This code allows us to send a special command for lock and unlock which are packaged to avoid pushing power on both inputs of the circuit
+* Wrote some Android code to match the communication settings on the Arduino (*10 to lock, *11 to unlock)

 #### 3/20/16
 * Cleaned up UI - moved click feature from tile to gear symbol (search gear on Google images)